dendibakh/dendibakh.github.io/_posts/2024-11-11-Book-Updates-Errata.md

 | [![](/img/posts/book_errata/HugePageVirtualAddress_new.png){: .center-image-width-100 }]({{ site.url }}/img/posts/book_errata/HugePageVirtualAddress_new.png) |
 |:--:|
 | *NEW: Figure 3.13: Virtual address that points within a 2MB page.* |

+09-Jun-2025: Error in Section 5.5 "The Roofline Performance Model": peak memory bandwidth should be in GB, not in GiB.